mh-0x90/zerocoding/index.md

 We aim to develop the Pac-Man game enhanced with AI and cloud features that connect all players.

-**Objective:** Your goal is to navigate the maze to eat all the pellets while avoiding the ghosts.
+1. **Objective:** Your goal is to navigate the maze to eat all the pellets while avoiding the ghosts.

-**Game Elements:** The maze is filled with pellets (your main source of points, each is 10 point) and four colorful ghosts who will chase you.
+2. **Game Elements:**  pellets, each pallet 10 points, power pellets, and four colorful ghosts who will chase you.

-**Controls:** Use the arrow keys to move Pac-Man.
+3. **Controls:** Use the arrow keys to move Pac-Man.

-**Power Pellets:** Grab the large pellets in the corners to temporarily turn the tables on those annoying ghosts!
+4. **Power Pellets:** Grab the power pellets in the corners to temporarily turn the tables on those annoying ghosts!

 ### **The Global Leaderboard**